Breathwork: Easy Stress Relief for Type-A Gals

 Ever experienced something similar?

-Eventually I learned a couple simple breathwork practices, and it was transformative.
-I started doing it in place of meditation because it just felt ‘easier’ to focus on breathing and not worry about if my thoughts were wandering.
-Today I am a lot more cool, calm, and collected than I used to be, and I do practice meditation, but often my form of meditation involves focusing on my breath in some way.
+Eventually I learned a couple simple breathwork practices, and it was transformative- one of the most important things that’s helped me get stress and anxiety under control.
+I started doing it in place of meditation because it felt ‘easier’ to focus on breathing and not worry about if my thoughts were wandering.

-—> Similarly, I’ve found many of my clients in THRIVE who struggle with stress also find meditation challenging, and so breathwork is one of the top tools I’ll teach them to help lower stress.
+—> Similarly, I’ve found many of my clients in THRIVE who struggle with stress also find meditation challenging, and so breathwork is one of the top tools I share to help them lower stress.
+In fact, I’ve completed two breathwork certification programs to deepen my skills.

 What is breathwork? (and what is it not?)